 Swakopmund enjoys a mild desert climate, in other words, it’s usually dry and hot but with very foggy mornings.
 The average temperature ranges between 15 °C (59 °F) to 25 °C (77 °F).

 Rainfall is less than 20 mm per year, making gutters and drainpipes on buildings a rarity.
-It can go without raining for several months or even years.
+It can go without rain for several months or even years.
 Though it actually rained for 2 hours in Walvis Bay when we went there… so… lucky us? 🙂

-We had 2 full days, and 3 nights to explore Swakopmund & Walvis Bay and there were two things that we had to do: a day or half-day tour into the desert and the quad-bike + sandboarding combo on the dunes.
+We had 2 full days and 3 nights to explore Swakopmund & Walvis Bay, and there were two things that we had to do: a day or half-day tour into the desert and the quad-bike + sandboarding combo on the dunes.